 The Herald was flanked by a tall, thin elf, a blond-haired dwarf, and a woman in heavy armor.
-From their weapons and crests, I figured the elf for an apostate mage, the dwarf for a rogue of sorts, and the woman a Seeker of Chantry.
+From their weapons and crests, I figured the elf for an apostate mage, the dwarf for a rogue of sorts, and the woman a Seeker.
 Hardly common company to be found together.

 “Only the best stand at my side.”
 The Herald’s expression remained firm, but I could see a hint of mirth in his eyes.
 “Despite our obvious differences, we’re the best of friends.”

 The Seeker sighed audibly.
 “Herald, perhaps we should leave the jests for another time, when we’re not under threat.”

 “Right you are, Cassandra.”
 Breck cleared his throat.
 “What of this warning then?”